NOTICE OF PRIVACY PRACTICES

 II.
 Changes to this Notice of Privacy Practices

 Serenity Light Recovery reserves the right to amend this Notice of Privacy Practices at any time in the future and to make the new provisions effective for all information that it maintains, including information that was created or received prior to the date of such amendment.
 Until amendment is made, Serenity Light Recovery is required by law to comply with this Notice.
-Should our privacy practices change, we will provide all current and future patients with a copy of the revised Notice of Privacy Practices
+Should our privacy practices change, we will provide all current and future clients with a copy of the revised Notice of Privacy Practices

 October 4th, 2019